myasirburhan/flutter_learn_riverpod/README.md

 ## Getting Started

-This project is a starting point for a Flutter application, based on tutorial in link below.
+This project is for learning purpose, based on tutorial in link below.

 [#1 Flutter Clean Architecture With Riverpod - Project Setup](https://www.youtube.com/watch?v=y7nnpGkuCVM)